 Macroeconomics examines aggregate consumption, which is determined by the amount of real income.
-Aggregate demand has two dynamic components-investment and consumption-with consumption making up the biggest percentage of the gross domestic product in most nations.
+Aggregate demand has two dynamic components investment and consumption with consumption making up the biggest percentage of the gross domestic product in most nations.
 It plays a significant part in developing a nation's economy.
 Access to finance sources and subsistence activities are highly essential in influencing overall consumption.
 Numerous factors influence an individual's consumption pattern, including their age, gender, family size, current income, and the overall economy.
 However, when an individual's current income is affected by unexpected gains, their overall consumption patterns are based on the long-term outlook for their financial situation rather than on their current finances.
 For example, a person may realize that his financial situation could be adjusted to better forecast his spending and savings behaviour.

 Generally, consumer behaviour reflects a nation's degree of economic well-being and poverty.
 To know the changing patterns in household consumption spending, it is critical to measure consumption expenditure over time in every economy.
 Through such analysis, it is possible to discover the distribution of individual standards of living and the degree of disparity.
-In the third and fourth quarters of 2020, household consumption grew by 6.1 per cent and 16.59 per cent, respectively, over the previous year.
-In 2020, the annual rate of growth in real household consumption expenditure was 0.81 per cent, compared to a decrease of 1.06 per cent in the preceding year (NBS, 2020).
+In the third and fourth quarters of 2020, household consumption grew by over 6 percent and 16.6 percent, respectively, over the previous year.
+In 2020, the annual rate of growth in real household consumption expenditure was 0.81 percent, compared to a decrease of 1.06 percent in the preceding year (NBS, 2020).
 Identifying and adjusting for economic, social, and clashing ideologies in standards of living is crucial to assessing household expenditure and consumption trends.
-The government, when setting its fiscal policies, looks at consumer expenditure because it is the main component of the Gross Domestic Product (GDP).
-In 2020, GDP was 152.32 trillion nairas or more than 400 billion USD.
-From October till the end of the year 2020, Nigeria's GDP reached 43.56 trillion nairas (NBS, 2020).
+The government, when setting its fiscal policies, looks at consumer expenditure because it contributes a substantial proportion of the Gross Domestic Product (GDP).
+In 2020, GDP was 152.32 trillion naira, or more than 400 billion USD.
+From October till the end of the year 2020, Nigeria's GDP reached 43.56 trillion naira, or more than 113 billion USD (NBS, 2020).